CoinFabrik/geppetto/README.md

 Enjoy interacting with ChatGPT-4 and DALL-E-3 on Slack!

 ## Docker
-To run geppetto in a docker container, when you have Docker & Docker compose installed:
+To run geppetto in a docker container, when you have Docker and Docker compose installed:
-1. Move docker-compose.example.yml to docker-compose.yml with customizing where your config folder resides
+1. Move `docker-compose.example.yml` to `docker-compose.yml`, specifying where your config folder resides.
-2. Change the config values in config/.env
+2. Change the config values in `config/.env`.
-3. Run docker compose build
+3. Run `docker compose build`.
-4. Run docker compose up -d
+4. Run `docker compose up -d`.

 ## Tests